Drinking Fennel Seed Water for Weight Loss

 - The scientific name for fennel is Foeniculum vulgare var. dulce.

-- Fennel is a perennial herb that belongs to the parsley family, which includes anise, caraway, cumin, and dill.
+- This perennial herb belongs to the parsley family, which also includes anise, caraway, cumin, and dill.

-- The seeds, flowers, leaves and stem all contain nutritional and medical benefits and are used in various cuisines around the world.
+- The seeds, flowers, leaves, and stems all contain nutritional and medical benefits and are used in cuisines around the world.